 IMR publishes articles of basic science research and clinical research, such as randomized controlled trials, intervention studies, cohort studies, observational studies, diagnostic test accuracy and reliability studies, qualitative and mixed method studies, animal studies, systematic reviews and narrative reviews.
 The types of publications considered are review articles, original research manuscripts, case reports, letters to the editor, commentaries, study protocols, and short communications relating to integrative medicine.IMR is indexed and archived in PubMed (PMC), Web of Science (SCIE), Journal Citation Report (JCR), Embase, EBSCO (CINAHL Complete), DOAJ, KCI, ScienceDirect, and Google Scholar.

 * Manuscripts for Integrative Medicine Research may be submitted via the Editorial Manager (https://www.editorialmanager.com/IMRES/default.aspx).
 For editorial questions, please contact us via email at firstname.lastname@example.org, telephone (+82 42 868 9392), or fax (+82 42 869 2720).
 There are no article processing charges or publication fees.

 - Articles should be prepared in the simplest form possible and submitted in Microsoft Word (*.doc or *.docx).
-Manuscripts must be typed in English, double-spaced and 10 or 12-point type.
-And all pages must be numbered consecutively starting from the title page.
+Manuscripts must be typed in English, double-spaced and 10 or 12-point type, and all pages must be numbered consecutively.